 2. It Contains Healthy Fatty Acids

 Feta contains conjugated linoleic acid (CLA), which helps decrease the percentage of fats in your body and increases lean body mass.
-CLA also has an anti-diabetic and an
+CLA also has an anti-diabetic and an anti-cancer effect on your body.
+The CLA content of milk generally decreases when it is stored, but the bacteria that is used to make cheese help increase its concentration.2 So, including feta cheese in your diet will provide you with a healthy dose of CLA, which will help you stay lean.

 3. It Improves Your Gut Health

 Feta contains a strain of bacteria known as Lactobacillus plantarum, which is a good type of bacteria that benefits the health of your gut.3 It fights against disease-causing bacteria, such as E.coli and Salmonella.
-It survives in the
+It survives in the extreme conditions of your gut and has an anti-inflammatory effect on your body.

 What Are The Drawbacks Of Feta Cheese?